Easton Ongaro: Club career

-Early career
+Amateur career

 In 2016, Ongaro began playing at the senior amateur level in the Alberta Major Soccer League with the Edmonton Green & Gold, scoring two goals in eight appearances that season.
 The following season he doubled his tally, scoring four goals in thirteen appearances.
 In 2018, Ongaro led the league in scoring with thirteen goals in nine appearances.

+Turning professional in Canada

 In October 2018, Ongaro was selected 15th overall in the 2018 CPL–U Sports Draft by Calgary-based club Cavalry FC.

-FC Edmonton

-On 1 May 2019, Ongaro signed with his hometown club, FC Edmonton, after he was released by Cavalry FC.
+In May 2019, Ongaro signed with his hometown club, FC Edmonton, after he was released by Cavalry FC.
 On 12 June 2019, Ongaro made his debut as a substitute against York9 FC in the Canadian Championship.
 The following weekend he made his league debut as a substitute in the Al Classico against his draft club, Cavalry FC.
 He scored his first goal for Edmonton on July 27 against Forge FC.
 Ongaro finished the season with a team-high ten goals in 21 league appearances, finishing fourth among the league's top scorers.
 On 12 November 2019, Ongaro re-signed with FC Edmonton on a multi-year contract.
 Edmonton had a disastrous shortened 2020 season, managing only a single point in seven games.
 Nevertheless, Ongaro again led the club in goals, scoring three while playing in every game.
 In 2021, he had a slow start to the season, but by August began to get into excellent form, developing a partnership with new signing Tobias Warschewski, who assisted many of his goals.
 Ultimately, Ongaro again had an individually successful season, while his team's season was disappointing, as the Eddies finished in seventh place.
 However, Ongaro scored 12 goals in 27 appearances, good for second league-wide.
 Upon completion of the season, Ongaro would express a desire to play in Europe, and eventually signed in Romania.
-After three seasons with Edmonton he left as the Canadian Premier League's all time top goalscorer, with 25 goals.
+After three seasons with Edmonton he left as the Canadian Premier League's all-time top goalscorer, with 25 goals.